mc1017/Music-Synthesiser/readme.md

 ### Shared Data Structures

-There are the following shared variables between tasks:
+The code deploys mutexes and semaphores to guarantee safe access and synchronisation between tasks.

+These are the descriptions of Mutexes and Semaphores used:
-- A mutex that protects the shared data structure that represents the state of the keys on the matrix keypad.
+- `keyArrayMutex`: Mutex and Semaphore that protects the state of the matrix keypad.
--  A mutex that protects the variables used to calculate the minimum and maximum values of the waveform output.
+- `minMaxMutex`: Mutex and Semaphore that protects the minimum and maximum values of the waveform output.
-- A mutex that protects the variable used to set the rotation of a knob that controls the output voltage.
+- `rotationMutex`: Mutex and Semaphore that protects the variable that controls the output voltage, using the rotation of a knob.
-- A mutex that protects the variable used to set the step size for sampling the waveform output.
+- `currentStepSizeMutex`: Mutex and Semaphore that protects the variable that sets the step size for sampling the waveform output.
-- A mutex that protects the CAN message buffer used for receiving messages over the CAN bus.
+- `RX_MessageMutex`: Mutex and Semaphore that protects the CAN RX message queue used for receiving messages over the CAN bus.
+- `CAN_TXSemaphore`: Semaphore that protects the CAN TX queue, allowing only one task to transmit data over the CAN bus at once.

+### Intertask Blocking Dependencies